martmannupb/AmoebotSim-2.0/Documentation/dev_guide/sim/round_sim.md

 After the BFS, we iterate over all particles in the system to apply the movements locally and to check for connectivity.
 For each particle, we update its internal state by applying its movement offset and expansion state change according to the movement it has performed.
 Additionally, the pin configuration of a particle is reset if it has performed a movement because its current pin configuration does not match its expansion state anymore.
+> [!NOTE]
+> This also means that if a particle does not perform a movement in the movement phase, it can still read its received beeps and messages in the following beep phase.
+> Although this does not exactly match the theoretical model, it is kept like this because it may be useful for algorithms that don't use any movements and it does not violate the theoretical restrictions because the beeps and messages could simply be stored manually by the particle.

 If we encounter any particle that has not been processed in the BFS, then there exists no bond path from the anchor particle to that particle, so we have to throw an exception because the bond structure is disconnected, which is not allowed.
 The exception handling code will revert the simulation state to the previous round, undoing the state changes that were applied so far.
 If no disconnected particle is encountered, we finally replace the particle map with the updated positions.